 - policies governing the reporting of crimes and investigation by the College

 These programs are presented at the beginning of fall semester and in the orientation programs.
 They are also presented periodically during the semester, and information regarding these topics is always available from the Division of Student Affairs.

 ACCESS TO BUILDINGS

 The Carthage campus is closed to the public and to unregistered guests each day from 1:00 a.m. to 6:00 a.m.
-All entrance and exit doors of the residence halls are locked 24 hours-a-day.
+All entrance and exit doors of the residence halls are locked 24 hours a day.
 Access to the residence halls is limited to members of the Carthage community with valid ID cards and registered guests.
 Exterior doors of the halls are equipped with electronic scanners that read Carthage ID cards and unlock in response to properly encoded ID cards.
-All resident students have access to their own residence hall 24 hours a day and to all other halls from 8:00 a.m. to midnight Sunday through Thursday, and from 8:00 a.m. to 2:00 a.m. on Friday and Saturday.
+All resident students have access to their own residence hall 24 hours a day and to all other halls from 7:00 a.m. to midnight.
 From 8:00 p.m. to midnight, Residence Life staff members are stationed at the desk in the lobby of each residence hall.
-All exterior doors of the halls are monitored from the lobby desk and the staff member is in telephone contact with the Carthage Campus Security Office.
-Campus Security Officers and the Residence Life staff make rounds in the residence halls from 8:00 p.m. to 7:00 a.m.
-Guests should be registered by their student hosts in the Campus Security Office (Johnson Hall, Terrace level) from 8:00 a.m. to midnight.
+All exterior doors of the halls are monitored from the lobby desk and the staff member is in telephone contact with the Carthage Public Safety Office.
+Campus Public Safety Officers and the Residence Life staff make rounds in the residence halls from 8:00 p.m. to 7:00 a.m.
+Guests should be registered by their student hosts in the Campus Public Safety Office (Johnson Hall, Terrace level).
 Listed below are the hours for campus buildings during the academic year.

 Campbell Student Union